ComputeCanada/magic_castle/README.md

 ## Verifying the cluster state

 On the login node :
 - Verify SLURM cluster state: `sinfo`.
-You should see the number of nodes defined in `variables.tf` and all nodes should have an idle state.
+You should see the number of nodes defined in `main.tf`. and all nodes should have an idle state.
 - Verify JupyterHub state: `systemctl status jupyterhub`.
 It should be active.
 - Verify you can run interactive jobs: `salloc`